DeepDiver1975/kiteworks-api-kt/docs/DliApi.md

 val senderIdColonIn : kotlin.String = senderIdColonIn_example // kotlin.String | Unique identifier of User who sent Email.
 Search for results that contain any of specified values of this parameter. val isRecipient : kotlin.Boolean = true // kotlin.Boolean | Unique identifier of User who receive Email val read : kotlin.Boolean = true // kotlin.Boolean | Whether the email is read or not by current user
-val date : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email creation date
+val date : kotlin.String = 2013-10-20 // kotlin.String | Email creation date
-val dateColonGt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email creation date.
+val dateColonGt : kotlin.String = 2013-10-20 // kotlin.String | Email creation date.
 Search for result that has this parameter value greater than specified.
-val dateColonGte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email creation date.
-Search for result that has this parameter value greater or equal to the specified. val dateColonLt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email creation date.
-Search for result that has this parameter value less than specified. val dateColonLte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email creation date.
-Search for result that has this parameter value less or equal to the specified. val modifiedDate : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email modification date
+val dateColonGte : kotlin.String = 2013-10-20 // kotlin.String | Email creation date.
+Search for result that has this parameter value greater or equal to the specified. val dateColonLt : kotlin.String = 2013-10-20 // kotlin.String | Email creation date.
+Search for result that has this parameter value less than specified. val dateColonLte : kotlin.String = 2013-10-20 // kotlin.String | Email creation date.
+Search for result that has this parameter value less or equal to the specified. val modifiedDate : kotlin.String = 2013-10-20 // kotlin.String | Email modification date
-val modifiedDateColonGt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email modification date.
+val modifiedDateColonGt : kotlin.String = 2013-10-20 // kotlin.String | Email modification date.
 Search for result that has this parameter value greater than specified.
-val modifiedDateColonGte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email modification date.
-Search for result that has this parameter value greater or equal to the specified. val modifiedDateColonLt : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email modification date.
-Search for result that has this parameter value less than specified. val modifiedDateColonLte : java.time.LocalDate = 2013-10-20 // java.time.LocalDate | Email modification date.
+val modifiedDateColonGte : kotlin.String = 2013-10-20 // kotlin.String | Email modification date.
+Search for result that has this parameter value greater or equal to the specified. val modifiedDateColonLt : kotlin.String = 2013-10-20 // kotlin.String | Email modification date.
+Search for result that has this parameter value less than specified. val modifiedDateColonLte : kotlin.String = 2013-10-20 // kotlin.String | Email modification date.
 Search for result that has this parameter value less or equal to the specified. val deleted : kotlin.Boolean = true // kotlin.Boolean | Indicates that Email is deleted
 val emailPackageId : kotlin.String = emailPackageId_example // kotlin.String | Email Package unique identifier
 val emailPackageIdColonIn : kotlin.String = emailPackageIdColonIn_example // kotlin.String | Email Package unique identifier.
 Search for results that contain any of specified values of this parameter.